-Think vegetarian burrito without the tortilla.
-Top this red quinoa bowl with beans, corn, tomato, and avocado and toss in homemade lime cilantro ranch.
+Think of this red quinoa bowl as a vegetarian burrito without the tortilla.
+Top it with beans, corn, tomato, and avocado and toss in homemade lime cilantro ranch.

-That being said, I have always wondered who has the lucky job of developing the recipes that are found on the back of Trader Joe’s products.
-And more importantly, where I do send in my resume to get that position?
-That’s a job that I would happily do every single day.
+I’ve always wondered who has the lucky job of developing the recipes found on the back of Trader Joe’s products.

 You can’t go wrong with this dish.
 It’s like a vegetarian burrito in a bowl without the extra carbs of a tortilla.
 And it’s gluten-free.